ketakip99/Israel-Palestine-Case-Study/README.md

 - Highest fatalities recorded in 2014.
 - 87% of casualties were male.
 - Gunfire accounted for 91% of deaths.
-- Majority victims were Palestinian citizens in Gaza.

 ## Outcome
 The study offers a statistically grounded perspective on one of the most complex humanitarian crises.
 It demonstrates the power of data analytics in drawing meaning from large-scale, sensitive datasets.